ilesh18/forgepad-hardware-/README.md

 I’m designing and building a custom macro keyboard from scratch.<br>
 HackPad is a 9-key programmable keypad powered by RP2040 and KMK firmware.<br>
 Everything — schematic, PCB, enclosure, and firmware — is built by me.<br>
-This project is about learning real hardware design and firmware, not tutorials.<br><br>
+This project is about learning real hardware design and firmware not tutorials.<br><br>

 I’m building HackPad to move beyond frontend-only projects.<br>
 To understand embedded systems, USB HID, and PCB design properly.<br>